South Wellfield First School

 Well - rounded

-We study a diverse range of individuals throughout of History Curriculum from Greta Thunberg in modern history to Henry VIII.
-We look into those influential figures from the North east such as George Stephenson and William Armstrong as well as those who came to the north east such as Mary Ann Macham, who escaped slavery in America and made a new life in North Shields and Septimius Severus the first African Roman Emperor who spent time at Hadrian's Wall..
+We study a diverse range of individuals throughout our History Curriculum from Greta Thunberg in modern history to Henry VIII.
+We look into those influential figures from the North east such as George Stephenson and William Armstrong as well as those who came to the north east such as Mary Ann Macham, who escaped slavery in America and made a new life in North Shields, and Septimius Severus, the first African Roman Emperor who spent time at Hadrian's Wall..